If your child has ADHD, it’s important to talk with him about it.

 Leave some time for follow-up, so you're available to the child after the conversation is over if he has extra questions.

-3. DO let them know they're not alone.
+3. DO let your child know he’s not alone.

 Many other people have ADHD, too, and everyone with ADHD can be successful.

-Give your child examples of people who have or had ADHD that they might know, like Walt Disney, Michael Phelps, and designer Tommy Hilfiger.
+Give your child examples of people who have or had ADHD that they might know, like Walt Disney, Michael Phelps, and singer Adam Levine.
+It may help your child to talk with someone who has ADHD, such as a relative or close family friend.

-Let your child know they are special and they can succeed as well as anyone else.
+Let your child know he is special and can succeed.